flash-oss/flash-developer-doc/payments/send-funds.md

 # Send funds

-To make a payment from AUD to another currency you need to execute the `createPayment` mutation as below.&#x20;
+To make a payment from AUD to a different currency, you need to execute the `createPayment` mutation as below.&#x20;

 {% hint style="info" %}
 Note that you must have enough AUD balance to make an outbound AUD payment.